Yangxinsix/myqueue/docs/workflows.rst

 Functions
 ---------

-A task that calls a Python function will caches its result by writing the return value as JSON to a file.
-MyQueue does this using the :class:`~myqueue.caching.CachedFunction` object:
+A task that calls a Python function will cache its result by writing the return value as JSON to a file.
+MyQueue does this using the :func:`~myqueue.caching.json_cached_function` function:

-.. autoclass:: myqueue.caching.CachedFunction
+.. autofunction:: myqueue.caching.json_cached_function
-    :members:

 Helper wrapper for working with functions:

 .. autofunction:: myqueue.workflow.wrap

+Return values that can be written to a JSON file include everything that the Python standard library :mod:`json` module supports and in addition also the following types:

+* :class:`numpy.ndarray`
+* :class:`datetime.datetime`
+* :class:`complex`
+* :class:`pathlib.Path`

+.. autoclass:: myqueue.caching.Encoder
+.. autofunction:: myqueue.caching.object_hook
+.. autofunction:: myqueue.caching.decode

 .. _dependencies: